 Full names of children will never be publicised alongside photographs of children in the press or on the web-site/internet.
-For more information on this see school Guidance on the Use of Photographic Images and Videos of Children in School.
+For more information on this see the school's policy on Use of Images.

 Confidentiality - Sharing Information

 In a confidential relationship there is openness and agreement about what will happen to information disclosed between two, or more, people.
 It may not have to take the form of total secrecy.
 In practice there are few situations where absolute confidentiality is possible and, in many cases, only limited confidentiality can be offered.
 The boundaries of confidentiality must be made clear at the beginning of the conversation.